sbt/sbt/src/sphinx/Community/Bintray-For-Plugins.rst

 Make a release
 ==============

+*Note: bintray does not support snapshots.
+We recommend using `git-revisions supplied by the sbt-git plugin <https://github.com/sbt/sbt-git#versioning-with-git>`_.

 Once your build is configured, open the sbt console in your build and run:

 .. code-block:: console